saiavinash77/saiavinash77/README.md

 - 👋 Hi, I’m @saiavinash
--🚀 Aspiring AI Engineer | 🐍 Python, 📊 Data Science & 🤖 Generative AI Enthusiast
+- Product Builder ⚒️⚒️🛠️🚀 Aspiring AI Engineer | 🐍 Python, 📊 Data Science & 🤖 Generative AI Enthusiast

 Hi!
 I’m a dedicated student passionate about becoming an AI Engineer.
 I have hands-on experience with Python 🐍 and libraries like NumPy, Pandas, Scikit-learn, Matplotlib, and Seaborn 📈, focusing on data preprocessing and analysis.
 I’m also exploring frameworks like LangChain 🦜🔗 for building advanced language-based applications.